dogecoin/dogecoin/doc/build-unix.md

        automatically.

-See the section "Disable-wallet mode" to build Bitcoin Core without wallet.
+See the section "Disable-wallet mode" to build Dogecoin Core without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):